Distant Constellation (2017) ****

 In another room a soulful photographer attempts to load his camera, repeating over and over again: “I can’t see”.
 We feel for him, as French music plays softly in the background.
 Shaved and dressed in a suit and tie, he won’t be going anywhere today but looks forward to his birthday, checking the date on his mobile phone, with a magnifying glass. “in 9 days time, they will bring a cake”.
 A photo on the wall shows him proudly posing with his camera, his glossy black hair slicked back, he looks like a 1950s matinée idol .

-A couple of old boys chat in a stationary lift – which they can’t operate, or pretend not to know.
+A couple of old boys chat in a stationary lift – which they can’t operate, or pretend they can’t.
 One says to the other, a heavy smoker: “I’m sick of your breath, take an eucalyptus sweet, or even two” The lift door eventually opens to let two women in.
-Another – rather dapper pianist – treats us to a classical flurry on the keyboards before gushing forth with some particularly florid moments with an old girlfriend in the back of a car.
-Concerned about his emotional future, he hopes that there will another relationship in his life (he’s only 77) and swiftly proposes marriage to Mizrahi: “you’re 29, I don’t expect you to stop going out dancing with your friends”.
+Another – rather dapper pianist – treats us to a classical flurry on the keyboards before gushing forth with some particularly florid memories with his girlfriend in the back of a car: Sexual desire – and the longing for physical touch doesn’t change with age and he is clearly concerned about his emotional future.
+Hoping there will another relationship in his life (he’s only 77), he swiftly proposes marriage to Mizrahi: “you’re 29, I don’t expect you to stop going out dancing with your friends”.
 In return, he offers his generous pension, as a dowry.

-As dawn breaks, a woodpecker and some spirited birdsong marks the start of another day, as residents wash and dress in hopeful preparation.
-But the swirling murmuration of the starlings also signals the change of season as another winter approaches suitably recalling the words of Dylan Thomas: ‘Old age should burn and rave at close of day’.
-It ccertainly describes these spirited old people captured so charmingly here by Shevaun Mizrahi.
+As dawn breaks, a woodpecker and some spirited birdsong ushers in another day, as residents wash and dress in hopeful preparation.
+But the swirling murmuration of the starlings also signals the change of season as another winter approaches, suitably recalling the words of Dylan Thomas: ‘Old age should burn and rave at close of day’.
+It certainly describes these spirited people, captured so charmingly here by Shevaun Mizrahi.
 MT